-Antonescu, soon promoted to Marshall, ruled Romania until, with the Red Army approaching and the conducător remaining indecisive, the young King Mihai (Michael) intervened and on 23 August 1944 engineered the country’s switch of sides just in time to try and stave off the indignity of Soviet defeat and humiliating terms.
+Antonescu, soon promoted to Marshal, ruled Romania until, with the Red Army approaching and the conducător (leader) remaining indecisive, the young King Mihai (Michael) intervened and on 23 August 1944 engineered the country’s switch of sides just in time to try and stave off the indignity of Soviet defeat and humiliating terms.
 Instead the coup bought Mihai about six months before the Soviet occupation was being presented as a friendly operation in the final struggle against “Hitlerite and Horthyite Fascism”, as Romania swiftly turned into a communist country – now with the humiliation presented as being the will of the Romanian people.
-This last change was perhaps the most remarkable given that Romania’s indigenous communist party (RCP), outlawed during the war, numbered no more than 1,000 members, some 800 of whom were in prison.
+This last change was perhaps the most remarkable given that Romania’s indigenous communist party (RCP), outlawed throughout the interwar and wartime period, numbered no more than 1,000 members, some 800 of whom were in prison.
 “Romania’s external position immediately after the coup”, Deletant reminds us, “was that of an independent state waging war against its former allies on the side of its former enemies.”
 Or, as Nikita Khrushchev put it, Romania, like Hungary, was one of “our involuntary allies.”
 The rapid incorporation of Romania as part of the Soviet Union’s sphere of interest in Eastern Europe signalled the fact that, as with Poland, Stalin wanted to ensure that a “friendly” regime was in place, first to recognise the border changes that were in effect at the end of the war (the Soviet occupation of Northern Bukovina and Bessarabia, the latter of which was to become the Soviet Republic of Moldova) and, second, to prevent any resurgence of fascism – in other words, to secure Soviet security, which was Stalin’s main aim after World War II.
 By March 1945, the interim governments of Sănătescu and Rădescu had been replaced by the Soviets’ nominee, Petru Groza.
 In November 1947 the Social Democratic Party was forcibly merged with the Communist Party to create the Romanian Workers’ Party and in December 1947, with Mihai’s forced abdication, the communist takeover was complete.

 These changes were observed by, among many others, the BBC Monitoring Service (BBCM).
 BBCM is an example of what is now referred to as Open Source Intelligence (OSINT), that is, an example of a source other than a “secret” one that can be used to understand one’s adversary’s thinking and behaviour.
 This concept was crucial to the founding of the CIA in 1947 but, since the age of the Internet, it has received a great deal of attention from intelligence agencies and scholars alike.
 BBCM was set up when war broke out in 1939 and began operating on 1 January 1940.
 Its role was not merely to translate and transcribe foreign radio broadcasts – especially useful in countries where BBC journalists were banned – but to assess them.
 Accordingly, the BBCM monitors produced a daily and weekly “Digest” of the broadcasts, selecting what they considered the most significant, which was passed on to the relevant government departments, including the Ministry of Information, which had been responsible for conceiving of the service in the first place.
 In other words, BBCM has been one tool in the government’s armoury of international diplomacy.